Who is Songanddancegirl?

 They are deeply personal & heartfelt, but not innocent.

-Her work has been published in Quadrant, a unique psychoanalytic journal in
+Her work has been published in Quadrant, Journal of the C.G.
+Jung Foundation, a unique psychoanalytic journal in NYC, whose editors are risk takers in terms of presenting case material in artistically compelling ways.

 With Contemporary Canadian Poetry, Third Edition, 2010.